If there's one thing that's synonymous with winter in Minnesota, it's snow. And if there's one thing Minnesotans love to

 From remote wilderness trails to trails with views of the city skyline, there is no shortage of options for cross-country skiers.
 Several destinations have made themselves virtually weather-proof by making snow when Mother Nature doesn’t cooperate.
 Theo Wirth, Elm Creek, Hyland Lake Park Reserve in Bloomington, the Vasaloppet Nordic Center in Mora, Mt.
 Itasca near Grand Rapids and St. Mary’s in Winona all make snow to ensure the longest ski season possible.

-With three 70-km trail systems, the famous Gunflint Trail in far northeast Minnesota cuts a well-groomed path through some of northern Minnesota’s most beautiful and remote wilderness.
-Just north of Detroit Lakes, Maplelag Resort is Minnesota’s premier cross-country skiing resort, with nearly 70 km of trails on the property.
+With more than 400km trail systems, the famous Gunflint Trail in far northeast Minnesota cuts a well-groomed path through some of northern Minnesota’s most beautiful and remote wilderness.
+Just north of Detroit Lakes, Maplelag Resort is Minnesota’s premier cross-country skiing resort with nearly 70 km of trails on the property.

 In southeast Minnesota, the 60-mile Root River State Trail system offers gorgeous and relatively easy skiing on a former railroad route beneath dramatic, limestone bluffs.
 The trail passes through nine small towns on its journey through Minnesota’s Bluff Country, including the state’s charming bed-and-breakfast capital, Lanesboro.

 Plan Your Ski Getaway

 Minnesota is blessed with a variety of scenery and a wide selection of accommodations for skiers, from classic north woods lodges to cozy bed-and-breakfasts to rustic backwoods yurts for adventure lovers.
 A winter getaway can focus exclusively on cross-country skiing, or can be combined with downhill skiing, dogsledding, exploring antique shops and galleries, and even taking in big-city attractions.

 Use our lodging listings to find the perfect place to stay.
 You can search for resorts that have trails and ski rentals on-site.